department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-increased">Increased Claim—File a claim for more compensation for a disability that we’ve already determined to be service connected and that’s gotten worse.</button>
 <div id="claim-increased" class="usa-accordion-content">

-If you have a rated service-connected disability that has gotten worse, you’ll file an increased disability claim.
+You can file an increased disabilty claim if you have a rated service-connected disability that’s gotten worse.
 You’ll need to submit current medical evidence that shows your disability has gotten worse.

 **You can file an increased claim to request:**
+- An increase in your disability rating
-- Increased financial support for a rated disability that has gotten worse
+- More financial support

 [Find out how to apply for an increased disability claim](/disability-benefits/apply/).